10 teacher tips for the first week of school that will help teachers have fun, while saving time. Tons of back to school ideas and organization tips.

 I suggest also taking the time to organize your classroom resources either in tubs, boxes, folders, or whatever works for you.
 Keep them together and ready for when that time comes.
 Organize learning materials for the different subjects in different areas of the classroom.
 Have an area for school supplies and math manipulatives, have a different space for your centers, and of course, a teacher area with your own personal materials and supplies.

 Where do you start?
-Use the FREE Teacher Checklist to help you get organized.
+Use the free beginning of the year teacher checklist to help you get organized.
 Let me also suggest Pinterest.
 It is a fantastic place to go for ideas and to see what you might like in your own classroom.
 Check out my Classroom Organization board for a ton of helpful ideas!

 If you can get a hold of your class list, LABEL EVERYTHING!